The Conservancy Act

 THE CONSERVANCY ACT

 The law was developed in response to the Great Flood of 1913 in Ohio, which is the state's greatest natural disaster.
-More than 500 people died in the flooding and in the aftermath, legislators in the state government developed and adopted The Conservancy Act.
+Approximately 500 people died in the flooding, and in the aftermath, legislators in the state government developed and adopted the Conservancy Act.

 Dayton attorney John McMahon and then Gov. James Cox drafted the language for the Conservancy Act legislation and lobbied for its passage.